freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-e.md

 ```

-You should have a font size of `20px` on your decendants.
+You should have a font size of `20px` on your descendants.

 ```js
 const styleOne = new __helpers.CSSHelp(document).getStyle('.container .text');